ethans333/soundcloudTerminal/README.md

 ```
 **Make sure you're in the same directory as ```main.js``` or it may not run!**

 Note: I would've made an npm package but I've been having trouble packaging it with puppeteer, if you know of a solution please let me know.
-Also, this hasn't been tested on slower internet connections which may cause issues, if that is the case let me know.
-If you avidly use this package or have any feature requests let me know and I'll be sure to add more development to this project.
+Also, this hasn't been tested on slower internet connections which may cause issues, if that is the case start an 'new issue' in this repository.
+If you avidly use this package or have any feature requests please [hit me up](https://www.instagram.com/ethanspams.__/) and I'll be sure to more features!
 Thanks! :blush: